Explore the War Rooms

 Did you know: (4 interesting facts!)

-1. The seating arrangement in the Cabinet Room was set in a way which was deliberately confrontational.
-The three seats set opposite from where Churchill sat were for the heads of the Army, Navy and Air Force.
-In a room which would already be full of tension, Churchill would still push his three commanders for details and answers, often beyond their comfort zones.
+- The seating arrangement in the Cabinet Room was set in a deliberately confrontational way.
+The three seats set opposite from where Churchill sat were for the heads of the Army, Navy, and Air Force.
+In a room that would already be full of tension, Churchill would still push his three commanders for details and answers, often beyond their comfort zones.

 History